Bathing is a part of every culture across the world.

 Kashikiri Buro

-NOTE: Unfortunately, people with tattoos are often strictly banned from Onsen and public baths (no matter the size of the tattoo).
-Tattoos are an image associated with the Japanese mafia (Yakuza).
+NOTE: Unfortunately, people with tattoos are often strictly banned from Onsen and public baths (no matter the size of the tattoo), since they are often associated with the Japanese mafia (Yakuza).
 Even if you cover them with a sticker, some facilities will not allow you entry.
-So, before going, confirm with the facility that the entry is okay.
-You can read some tips for people with tattoos here.
+So before going, confirm with the facility that the entry is okay.
+You can read some tips for people with tattoos here. |

 Before Using the Onsen or Bath Facilities:

-1. Remove your shoes at the entrance – The first general rule when entering any Japanese-style house.
+- Remove your shoes at the entrance – The first general rule when entering any Japanese-style house.

-4. Prepare to get naked – Most of the public baths have lockers available.
-Remove all clothing and accessories and put all of them in a locker or in a basket.
+- Prepare to get naked – Most of the public baths have lockers available.
+Remove ALL clothing and accessories and put all of them in a locker or in a basket.
 Clothes, swimming suits, or large towels of any kind are not allowed in the bath area.
 Only keep your hand towel, hair tie, and toiletries with you.
 DO NOT use any mobile phone or video/photo camera inside the bath area.

 When Using the Onsen or Bath Facilities:

-2. Clean your body entirely – Choose a shower and take a seat in front of it.
+- Clean your body entirely – Choose a shower and take a seat in front of it.
 Clean yourself thoroughly from head to toe.
 Once finished, make sure that all the soap and shampoo have been rinsed away.

-3. Relax and enjoy – Now you can go ahead and enter the tub, but be careful because the temperature can be quite hot.
-If you are a bit shy, you can use the small towel to cover your intimate parts when walking around but you can’t enter the water with it.
+- Relax and enjoy – Now you can go ahead and enter the tub, but be careful because the temperature can be quite hot.
+If you are a bit shy, you can use the small Onsen towel to cover your intimate parts when walking around but you can’t enter the water with it.
 If you are in a facility with many baths, feel free to try as many as you want.

-DON’T bathe for more than 10 minutes if it’s your first time or you may start to feel dizzy.
+– Don’t bathe for more than 10 minutes if it’s your first time or you may start to feel dizzy.

-4. Keep your head and hair out of the water – If you have long hair, try to keep it out of the water using a hair tie, and don’t put your head under the surface of the water.
+– Don’t dive, splash, or swim in the bath. - Keep your head and hair out of the water – If you have long hair, try to keep it out of the water using a hair tie, and don’t put your head under the surface of the water.

 After Using the Onsen or Bath Facilities:

-2. Time to hit the lounge area – Once you are all dried and dressed, take advantage of the comfortable couches and massage chairs available at many facilities.
+- Time to hit the lounge area – Once you are all dried and dressed, take advantage of the comfortable couches and massage chairs available at many facilities.

-Must-Visit Sento, Super Sento, and Onsen in Nagoya.
+Must-Visit Sento, Super Sento, and Onsen in Nagoya

 When looking for a Sento or Onsen, they are usually marked with the Kanji character for hot water 湯 (Yu), the Hiragana character ゆ (Yu), or the symbol ♨.
-These are also used by many Japanese Ryokan and hotels on their maps and curtains marking the entrance to the bath area.
+These are also used by many Japanese Ryokans and hotels on their maps and curtains marking the entrance to the bath area.

 Urban Quar Spa & Living